 The graceful Borzoi is a very large breed with a Russian hunting heritage.
-The elegant flowing lines of this hound make for a beautiful dog, whether he’s resting or running.
-Here are 8 interesting facts about the intelligent, yet independent Borzoi.
+The elegant flowing lines of this hound make for a beautiful dog, whether they’re resting or running.
+Here are some interesting Borzoi facts to know.

-2. The Borzoi is a member of the Hound Group and a type of sighthound.
+The Borzoi is a member of the Hound Group and a type of sighthound.
 That means they hunt using their eyes to find and chase prey.
-This is different from scenthounds like Beagles and Basset Hounds that use their noses to locate and follow the scent of prey.
+This is different from scenthounds like Beagles and Basset Hounds, who use their noses to locate and follow the scent of prey.
 Although they are sighthounds, Borzoi can be taught to detect and follow smells, so consider tracking trials as an activity to share with your dog.

-4. Lure coursing is a particularly suitable dog sport for Borzoi, as it was created to allow sighthounds to compete in a simulated hunting situation.
+Lure coursing is a particularly suitable dog sport for Borzoi, as it was created to allow sighthounds to compete in a simulated hunting situation.
 The course consists of a zigzag path of at least 500 yards.
 A motor with a line-and-pulley system pulls a plastic lure, usually made of strips of white garbage bags, and the dogs are released to run after it.
-Other activities your Borzoi might enjoy include agility, rally, or obedience trials.
+Other activities your Borzoi might enjoy include agility, AKC Rally, or obedience.

-6. Keeping in mind the Borzoi’s hunting heritage, this breed needs regular exercise to keep him in tip-top condition.
-The best exercise is running free for one-half hour or more a day.
+Keeping in mind the Borzoi’s hunting heritage, this breed needs regular exercise to keep them in tip-top condition.
+The best exercise is running free for 30 minutes or more a day.
 However, this needs to be in a fenced-in area.
 Their instinct to chase is intense, so they should not be let off leash anywhere that isn’t secure.

-7. Borzoi can be very affectionate with their families.
 When they are raised with children, most will become good companions.
-However, they are not tolerant of rough treatment, so it’s essential that children are taught proper and respectful behavior toward their dog.
+However, Borzoi are not tolerant of rough treatment, so it’s essential that children are taught proper and respectful behavior toward their dogs.
 In addition, the large size of the Borzoi can be cause for concern around very young children because they could be easily knocked over, even accidentally.
 As with any dog, be sure to supervise any small children around your Borzoi.